 If you’re considering removing your uterus, here’s what you need to know about hysterectomies.
 If you have fibroids or adenomyosis, you may have heard you need a hysterectomy (the complete removal of the uterus.)
 But, in many cases, you have other treatment options, so it’s important to research all your choices.

-Many women with fibroids and adenomyosis are told they must undergo a hysterectomy (the complete removal of the uterus.)
-In many cases, other treatment options are actually available, so it’s important to research all your treatment options.
 After all, 44% of Americans don’t know what’s really involved in this procedure.
-So, if you are seriously considering surgery, here are three important things you need to know about hysterectomies:
+So, if you are seriously considering surgery, here are three important things you need to know about hysterectomies.

 - There’s more than one type of hysterectomy.
 In fact, there are 3 kinds:

-Supraservial (only the upper portion of your uterus is removed.)
+Supraservial (removing just the upper portion of your uterus)

-Radical (your uterus, its side tissue, cervix, and upper portion of your vagina are removed.
-This is usually only done for cancer patients.)
+Radical (taking out your uterus, its side tissue, your cervix, and the upper portion of your vagina.
+This option is typically for cancer patients only.)